Skip to main content

 EU

-• This list is periodically reviewed and updated at least annually.
+• This list is evaluated periodically and revised at least annually.

-• The date of the most recent review for each subprocessor is recorded internally.
+• The date of last assessment per subprocessor is recorded internally.

 Did this answer your question?